elyby/accounts/README.md

 projects via the OAuth2 protocol.
 It also implements authorization server for Minecraft game servers and partially implements Mojang-compatible API for obtaining accounts' information.

-**Warning**: this project isn't intended for use outside of the ecosystem of Ely.by's services.
+**Warning**: this project is not intended for use outside of the ecosystem of Ely.by's services.

 ## Development

-The project is designed to work in the Docker environment.
+The project is designed to work in a Docker environment.
 Installation links:
 - [Docker](https://docs.docker.com/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)